joaovictorlopezpereira/joaovictorlopezpereira/README.md

 I'm a computer science student at the Federal University of Rio de Janeiro with a strong interest in Functional Programming, Data Structures, and Scientific Computing.
-I focus on Scheme and LaTeX, and I also have experience with Julia, C, Java, and Python.
+I focus on Scheme, LaTeX and Julia, and I also have experience with C, Java, and Python.

 Currently, I'm working on a scientific research project based on the book Structure and Interpretation of Computer Programs.
 Through this,